Vasco Núñez de Balboa: Legacy

-Although Balboa suffered a premature death, his actions and deeds are remembered by history as the first European to cross America.
+Although Balboa was executed by Spanish authorities, operated as a pirate, and is alleged to have used dogs to commit brutal executions against indigenous people, his actions and deeds are remembered by history as the first European to cross America.
 Several parks and avenues throughout Panama bear the name "Vasco Núñez de Balboa", and a number of monuments honour his discovery of the South Sea.
 The Panamanian currency is called the Balboa, and his likeness appears on the obverse of most Panamanian coins.
 His name is also attached to Panama City's main port, Balboa (the Pacific entrance to the Panama Canal) and the Balboa District within Panamá Province to which the Pearl Islands that he discovered belong, and a Panamanian beer.

 In San Francisco, California, US, Balboa's name appears among a row of avenues which are named after Spanish conquistadors, in the Balboa Park neighborhood, and Balboa High School in the Excelsior District.
 There is also a large park (Balboa Park) adjacent to downtown San Diego, California which was named after Balboa in 1910.
 Balboa's name is also honoured in Madrid with a street and a metro station.

 One of the highest orders granted by the Panamanian government to distinguished and outstanding figures, foreign and domestic, is the Orden Vasco Núñez de Balboa, in various degrees, as established by Law 27 from 28 January 1933.

 The lunar crater Balboa was named after him.

 Balboa appears in the lyrics to "The Great Nations of Europe" by composer/singer Randy Newman.

-Vasco Nunez de Balboa was featured on the 1-cent denomination of the Panama-Pacific Exposition of 1913.
+Vasco Núñez de Balboa was featured on the 1-cent denomination of the Panama-Pacific Exposition of 1913.
 The 1-cent Balboa paid the one-cent card rate, and it was used in combination with other denominations to meet large weight and foreign destinations.
 The Bureau of Engraving and Printing issued over 330 million of these to the public.

-SENAN's Base Naval Vasco Nuñez de Balboa in Panama City is named for Balboa.
+SENAN's Base Naval Vasco Núñez de Balboa in Panama City is named for Balboa.

 In 2020 Iberdrola commissioned the Núñez de Balboa Photovoltaic Power Plant in Usagre, Badajoz, in western Spain.
 With 500MW it was the biggest photovoltaic power station in Europe at the time.